slothoth/Fall-From-Heaven/README.md

 - [ ] Trait Descriptions
 - [ ] Limit Tech Tree to Renaissance Era techs, and make tree look better

+## Bugs
+- [ ] Why are civ colours always green blue?
+- [ ] Why does UnitPanel buttons always show on reload of game?
 # Done
 ##### Mercurians:
   Not directly playable, needs Wonder completed to summon, and then takes over that city.
 Needs to also be switchable to that player via ui prompt Units spawn on mercurian gate when Good units die, that whole headache as with Infernal